Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 Primary properties are properties that can be measured directly in the field or in the laboratory.
-Inferred properties are properties that cannot be measured directly (or are difficult or too expensive to measure) but are inferred from primary properties, for example through pedotransfer functions [@Wosten2001JH; @wosten2013soil].
+Inferred properties are properties that cannot be measured directly (or are difficult or too expensive to measure) but can be inferred from primary properties, for example through pedotransfer functions [@Wosten2001JH; @wosten2013soil].
 @Dobos2006digital also distinguish between primary and secondary soil properties and *‘functional’* soil properties representing *soil